avo-hq/avo/README.md

 Please fork Avo and create a descriptive branch for your feature or fix.

-## Getting you local environment set up
+## Getting your local environment set up

 NOTE: We're using `docker-compose` to run Postres.
-While we find this to be incredibly helpful, it's not a requirement, but you'll have to BYOD (Bring Your Own Database).
+While we find this incredibly helpful, it's not a requirement, but you'll have to BYOD (Bring Your Own Database).

 Once you pull the code down to your machine, running `bin/init` will get you up-and-running.